osixia/container-baseimage/README.md

 - **/container/service-available**: for service that may be on demand downloaded, installed, setup and run.
 - **/container/tool**: for image tools.

-By the way at run time an other directory is create:
+By the way at run time another directory is created:
 - **/container/run**: To store container run environment, state, startup files and process to run based on files in  /container/environment and /container/service directories.

-But we will see that in details right after this quick start.
+But this will be dealt with in the following section.

 ### Service directory structure